 18. Speed restrictions

-An agricultural combination must not travel at a speed exceeding 20 km/h below the local speed limit or, where the local speed limit is 80 km/h or more, 80 km/h.
+(1) Subject to subregulation (2), an agricultural combination must not travel at a speed exceeding 20 km/h below the local speed limit or, where the local speed limit is 80 km/h or more, 80 km/h.

+(2) If a motor vehicle is being towed in an agricultural combination, the agricultural combination must not travel at a speed exceeding 20 km/h below the local speed limit or, where the local speed limit is 70 km/h or more, 50 km/h.

 [Regulation 18 amended in Gazette 24 Feb 2006 p.
-888.]
+888; 7 Dec 2010 p.
+6098.]

 19. Movements of agricultural combinations within the metropolitan area, during peak hours and on freeways

-(1) An agricultural combination with a width not exceeding 2.5 m and a length not exceeding 25 m must not be used on a road within a radius of 30 km of the G.P.O. during peak hours.
+(1) An agricultural combination with a width not exceeding 2.5 m and a length not exceeding 25 m must not be used on a road within a radius of 30 km of the intersection of St Georges Terrace and Barrack Street, Perth, during peak hours.

-(2) An agricultural combination with a width exceeding 2.5 m or a length exceeding 25 m must not be used on a road within a radius of 30 km of the G.P.O. without the approval of the Commissioner of Main Roads under the Main Roads Act 1930.
+(2) An agricultural combination with a width exceeding 2.5 m or a length exceeding 25 m must not be used on a road within a radius of 30 km of the intersection of St Georges Terrace and Barrack Street, Perth, without the approval of the Commissioner of Main Roads under the Main Roads Act 1930.

 (3) An agricultural combination must not be used on a freeway.